 The main objective of search engines is to provide the user with high-quality content and the best services that can meet the user’s search objective.
 You can achieve this only by optimizing the web pages through search engine optimization.
-I know that search engine optimization is a complex process but to be honest it’s not that complicated.
+Search engine optimization is a complex process, but to be honest, it’s not that complicated.

 The questions you can think of how will SEO work?
 How can a search engine identify pages that are relevant to your search?
 How can search engines identify the best content and rank web pages?
 Let me answer your question.

-To know how SEO works you must be clear with the basics of SEO.
-Once you apply all the necessary SEO techniques your work will be over and it’s time to start working for the search engines.
+To know how SEO works, you must be clear with the basics of SEO.
+Once you apply all the necessary SEO techniques, your work will be over, and it’s time to start working for search engines.

 The search engine scans all websites on the Internet to know your site and then continues to work.

-- Tracking: This is the first step in which search engines send their team of robots such as crawlers spiders or bots to discover what’s new on the Internet and what content is updated.
-The content not only includes an article but it can vary from an image video PDF to audio content.
+- Tracking: This is the first step in which search engines send their team of robots, such as crawlers, spiders or bots, to discover what’s new on the Internet and what content is updated.
+The content includes an article and can vary from an image, video, or PDF to audio content.

 - Indexing: Any crawler spider or bot that collects search engine information is stored in the search engine database.
 Note that not all crawled web pages are also indexed.
-You must make your content good enough to be indexed.
+It would help if you made your content good enough to be indexed.

-- Classification: the order of the lowest result of the best result (10 blue links) is known as classification.
-In other words you can say that the results are ranked in order from best to the poor.
+- Classification: the order of the lowest result to the best result (10 blue links) is known as classification.
+In other words, the results are ranked in order from the best to the poor.

-This is SEO that you do on your website or website to improve your ranking.
-SEO on the page is the most basic type of SEO you need to understand because when SEO on the page of your website is not perfect how can you expect other SEO techniques to make your site top the list?
+On-page SEOThis is SEO that you do on your website or website to improve your ranking.
+SEO on the page is the most basic type of SEO you need to understand because when SEO on your website is not perfect, how can you expect other SEO techniques to make your site top the list?
 The

 The most important thing to do in SEO on the page is the proper keyword research.
 See the most searched keywords and add them to your content.
-In addition to keyword research it also includes internal links the most important technique that underlies meta tags meta descriptions text formatting fast page loading the era optimized for mobile devices and other SEO on the page.
+In addition to keyword research, it also includes internal links.
+This most important technique underlies meta tags, meta descriptions, text formatting, fast page loading, the era optimized for mobile devices and other SEO on the page.

 You need to work extremely hard on your content as it is the only thing that attracts visitors.
 Create a masterpiece with a catchy title.

 Off-page SEO is the technique that you apply outside of your site after performing SEO on the page.
-Most beginners are often confused with the fact that off-page SEO only involves link building.
-But this is not the truth; It is not limited only to link building.
-It works with backlinks guest blogs social media marketing social bookmarking and some others.
+Most beginners often need clarification because off-page SEO only involves link building.
+But this is not the truth; It is not limited to link building.
+It works with backlinks, guest blogs, social media marketing, bookmarking, and others.

-If your technical SEO is not perfect then there are chances that all your SEO work is in vain.
+If your technical SEO could be better, then there are chances that all your SEO work will be in vain.
 It deals with the tracking and indexing of websites.
 It provides a good user experience which helps search engines understand the quality of the website.

-Once you have completed the correct technical SEO you do not need to repeat it again and again.
-Instead you just need to verify regular SEO audits.
+Once you have completed the correct technical SEO, you do not need to repeat it repeatedly.
+Instead, you need to verify regular SEO audits.

-This was a summary of the types of SEO which I think is not enough.
-But you should not worry because I have prepared a complete article on how many types of SEO for a better understanding.
+This was a summary of the types of SEO, which is not enough.
+But it would help if you did not worry because I have prepared a complete article on many types of SEO for a better understanding.

 There are three main types of search engine optimization techniques:

 Google WebMaster provides some SEO guidelines that a website owner must follow.
-A white hat SEO technique is the most ethical way to optimize the search engine because it follows Google’s webmaster guidelines and maintains the integrity of the website.
+A white hat SEO technique is the most ethical way to optimize the search engine because it follows Google’s webmaster guidelines and maintains the website’s integrity.
 It refers to techniques that help improve the ranking of the website.

-Although it takes more time and money White Hat SEO is the most used and long-term SEO technique with the least chance of risk.
-Some basic White Hat SEO techniques include quality content fast site load time link building backlinks easy to navigate website good keyword density and some others.
+Although it takes more time and money, White Hat SEO is the most used and long-term SEO technique with the least chance of risk.
+Some basic White Hat SEO techniques include quality content, fast site load time, link-building backlinks, easy-to-navigate websites, good keyword density, and others.

-People who use white hat SEO techniques are more successful than those who use other SEO techniques.
+People who use white hat SEO techniques are more successful than other SEO techniques.

-If you are looking for a way to gain popularity quickly you can use the Black Hat SEO technique.
+If you want to gain popularity quickly, you can use the Black Hat SEO technique.
 But let me remind you that you are using it at your own risk.
-I say this because Black Hat SEO technology is not ethical they do not follow Google’s webmaster guidelines they violate them.
-It is profitable so maybe you can save your money but not in the long run.
-Because it is a short term technique and the risk is high.
+I say this because Black Hat SEO technology is not ethical.
+They do not follow Google’s webmaster guidelines.
+They violate them.
+It is profitable so you can save money, but not in the long run.
+Because it is a short-term technique and the risk is high.

 This technique only degrades the quality of your website and reduces its ranking.
-Black hat SEO techniques include unnatural links paid links cover-up keyword stuffing misleading redirects blog comment spam abundant fragment tagging spam and some others.
+Black hat SEO techniques include unnatural links, paid links, cover-up keyword stuffing, misleading redirects, blog comment spam, abundant fragment tagging spam, and others.

 Gray Hat SEO is the technique that is between the other two SEO techniques.
 It does not violate or follow Google’s Webmaster Guidelines.

-As advice it is better not to use SEO techniques that violate the Google Webmaster Guidelines.
+As an advice, it is better not to use SEO techniques that violate the Google Webmaster Guidelines.

 Importance of SEO

-Let me tell you a surprising fact that the keyword “SEO” has been searched for more than 100k per month which also knows that it is not for a low count.
-You must ask yourself why people search so much about SEO why everyone competes to learn SEO techniques.
+Let me tell you a surprising fact the keyword “SEO” has been searched for more than 100k per month, which also knows that it is not for a low count.
+You must ask yourself why people search so much about SEO and why everyone competes with learning SEO techniques.
 What is the importance of SEO?
-The answer to your question is found in my most beloved and shared article about the importance of SEO although 10% of the key points are also mentioned here.
+The answer to your question is found in my most beloved and shared article about the importance of SEO, although 10% of the key points are also mentioned here.

 Believe it or not but search engine optimization is the only way to take your website blog or online store to unattainable heights and ensure a huge amount of traffic.
 Search engine optimization is necessary for several reasons:

 - Most users prefer to go through the first 5 or top 10 search engine results (SERP) pages of a particular query.
-And for your website or website to be among the first 5 or 10 best results search engine optimization is really necessary.
+Search engine optimization is necessary for your website or website to be among the first 5 or 10 best results.

-- If the website of your competition is also working well in that case the website optimized for search engines can attract many visitors or customers.
+- If your competition’s website is also working well, the website optimized for search engines can attract many visitors or customers.

 - Google is considered the most reliable search engine hence its search engine results page.
-Almost all Internet users visit Google once a day and there are billions of users.
+Almost all Internet users visit Google once a day, and billions of users exist.
 Therefore SEO is the best way to appear in search results and get organic traffic.

-- It is important to know the world’s web environment in constant change.
-Without SEO you can never know the hottest topics in your niche.
+- It is important to know that the world’s web environment is constantly changing.
+Without SEO, you can never know the hottest topics in your niche.
 Search engine optimization ensures that you know the most searched keywords.

-- Any strategy you adopt can make your website or blog famous but not for long.
+- Any strategy you adopt can make your website or blog famous, but only for a short time.
 There is no better option than SEO to achieve a long-term effect.

-- SEO can tell you how your website works in search engines its bounce rates pros cons how many clicks your website has and many more.
+- SEO can tell you how your website works in search engines, its bounce rates, its pros and cons, how many clicks your website has and many more.

-- This provides a completely different level of understanding for the public or their clients.
+- This provides a completely different understanding for the public or their clients.

 - SEO offers ten times better opportunities to get traffic.

-I know you won’t use SEO unless you’re not aware of its benefits.
+I know you will only use SEO if you know its benefits.
 Learn here some benefits of SEO that everyone needs to know.

-- The main objective of SEO is to target quality traffic or in other words target organic traffic.
+- The main objective of SEO is to target quality traffic or, in other words, organic traffic.

 - The reason why website owners opt for SEO is that it is an inbound marketing strategy.
-That is it is a customer-centric approach to get traffic.
+That is, it is a customer-centric approach to getting traffic.

-- SEO maintains the architecture of the website and facilitates the navigation of its users.
-Not only this but it also makes it easier for search engines to crawl your site and the quality content web pages it contains.
+- SEO maintains the website’s architecture and facilitates its users’ navigation.
+Not only this, it also makes it easier for search engines to crawl your site and the quality content web pages contain.

 - SEO is profitable.
 You do not need to spend hundreds or thousands of dollars on ads.

-- You do not need to invest much; You only have to spend the correct amount of time although the content you want to publish must be of high quality.
+- You do not need to invest much; You only have to spend the correct amount of time, although the content you want to publish must be high quality.

-- You may have heard of PPC ads (pay per click).
-But you may not have heard of the fact that SEO is more efficient and faster than them.
+- You may have heard of PPC ads (pay-per-click).
+But you may have yet to hear that SEO is more efficient and faster than them.
 This guarantees 80% more clicks than PPC ads.

 - SEO helps you advance your competition.